SAP-samples/teched2025-AD165/exercises/ex2/README.md

 2. Now let us fix the UI and make it show the correct data by mapping the list item properties to correct data row attributes.
 This needs to be done in the `items` node (line 43 to 47) of the `content` right below the `data` which you changed previous.

-   <br> - First, remove the last proprty `"highlight"` as it is not necessary for the list of sap AI Agents to differentiate row with green, orange and red row markers.
+   <br> - First, remove the last property `"highlight"` as it is not necessary for the list of sap AI Agents to differentiate row with green, orange and red row markers.
    <br> - Change the `title` property into `"{AgentName}",`
    <br> - Change the `description` property into `"{AgentDescription}"`